-Locals and visitors are being invited to unleash their curiosity for free in Richmond later this month during a three-day festival of grassroots arts and cultural activities.
-A popular Canada-wide initiative, Culture Days sees sites throughout Richmond opening their doors to showcase local artists, musicians, curators, and more.
+Unleash your curiosity for free in Richmond this month during a kaleidoscopic three-day event that showcases grassroots arts and cultural activities.
+A popular Canada-wide initiative, Culture Days (September 27 - 29, 2019) sees multiple Richmond sites opening their doors to illuminate the worlds of artists, musicians, curators, and more.

 The trick, though, is to plan ahead.
-With more than 70 diverse and interactive happenings from September 28 - 30 at 24 sites, we’ve created a handy guide to navigating this year’s Richmond Culture Days, and making the most of one of the city’s most eclectic—and rewarding—annual happenings.
+With more than 80 diverse and interactive happenings at 20 locations, we have the scoop on navigating 2019’s Culture Days event—which is one of the city’s most eclectic and rewarding annual happenings.
 And don’t forget: it’s all entirely free!

 What are some of the highlights of this year’s Culture Days?

-It depends on what you’re interested in!
-There are art demonstrations, behind-the-scenes museum and theatre tours, interactive choir sing-a-longs, and inviting craft workshops for young and old.
-It’s a great opportunity to explore local scenes and activities you might not be familiar with—and maybe even discover a new hobby, interest, or pastime.
+It totally depends on what you’re interested in!
+There are artist demonstrations, musical performances, historic attraction tours, and craft workshops for all ages and abilities.
+It’s a great opportunity to explore local scenes and activities you might not be familiar with—and perhaps discover a new hobby or pastime.

 I’m a history fan: what should I check out?